November 7, 2007

 * * *

 That year, Nancy’s emails started carrying the signature line “sent from my iPhone;” the smartphone era had arrived at 36 Yogananda.
 Nancy loved hers, but Adam never got one.
 He had no use for them.
 He didn’t socialize, and he didn’t like feeling that he was “on the grid.”
 When he wanted to communicate with others, he preferred piloting his avatar through the realm of Azeroth.
 And besides: touch-screens always looked filthy.

-Also that year, another video game started to compete for World of Warcraft‘s slot at the center of Adam’s cloistered daily life: the new “Call of Duty” title, Modern Warfare.
+Also that year, another video game started to compete for the slot World of Warcraft typically occupied, at the center of Adam’s cloistered daily life: the new “Call of Duty” title, Modern Warfare.
 It was the fourth in the series, but it was also a new beginning; this version of the first-person military shooter transcended gaming itself, becoming the moment when a new “Call of Duty” release registered as a cultural event on the same level as a new entry in a blockbuster Hollywood movie franchise.
 Much of that was because Modern Warfare finally shed the World War II setting, depicting instead (as the title suggested) “modern” battlefields, just like the places where soldiers were fighting in real life.
 The player assumed the role of elite British SAS and US Navy SEALs, and the guns depicted were like a real military arsenal: AK-47s, Glock pistols, Skorpion submachine guns, M16s, and Saiga magazine-loading shotguns.
 The production was lavish, and the action was fast, and most of all, the multiplayer was addictive as hell.